Forex Market Sentiment

 Psychology drives these flows, and herd mentality exacerbates trends.
 But it also creates the periodic dips contrarian traders seek.
 When an asset looks overwhelmingly favored, consider if it’s truly reached full potential or become due for profit-taking.
 Sentiment gives you the big picture view of conviction levels to aid such evaluations.

 Equally useful is monitoring how sentiment changes between timeframes.
 A daily chart may show bullish structure, yet Four hour positioning hints at temporary fatigue.
 Conversely, a daily dip may see strong underlying weekly buying interest.
-By blending timing horizons, you attain a more robust sense of momentum ebbs and flows.
+By blending timing horizons, you attain a more robust sense of momentum between ebbs and flows.

 Fund positioning can also foreshadow institutional money movements before they materialize.
 Are the smart money players still accumulating, or backing away from recent favorites?
 How heavily short are key speculative funds on certain crash candidates?
 By the time positions become extreme at those levels, you may have already profited from an early reaction.